watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

-### New in version 0.4.10
-- Visual Recognition V3 : added support of Accept-Language for Classify feature, new icon with pink background, icon label renamed (removing v3 from node name)

 ### New in version 0.4.9
 - Added in German and Japanese support to Natural Language Classifier node
+- Visual Recognition V3 : added support of Accept-Language for Classify feature, new icon with pink background, icon label renamed (removing v3 from node name)

 ### New in version 0.4.8
 - Fixed document conversion node when filetype is not recognized